chrisgurney/obsidian-note-toolbar/README.md

 4. Exit settings, and _open a note_.
 5. Add a `notetoolbar` property.
 Set it to the name of your toolbar.

-Try mapping a folder, like whever your Daily Notes are stored, to your new toolbar.
+If you want your toolbar to show without using a property, try mapping a folder (like wherever your Daily Notes are stored) to your new toolbar.

 # Examples